17 Fun Things to See & Do For First-Time Visitors to New York City

 View from Empire State Building

-After you take the elevator up, you’ll make your way through exhibits outlining the construction of the Empire State Building and what life was like in New York during this time in the 1930s.
-This is also where you’ll begin your queuing for the two observation decks.
+Take the elevator up and make your way through the exhibits detailing the construction of the Empire State Building and what life was like in New York in the 1930s.
+Here’s where you’ll begin queuing for the two observation decks.

 Spend as long as you like on the 86th-floor outdoor deck appreciating the spectacular view of New York City.
-If you look closely, you can see the Brooklyn Bridge, Central Park, and the Statue of Liberty.
+Look closely in the distance to see the Brooklyn Bridge, Central Park, and the Statue of Liberty.
+(We’ve visited the Empire State Building on two trips to the Big Apple, and the views astounded us equally both times!)

-For an extra special experience, take the glass elevator up to the 102nd floor for an even more impressive view!
+For an extra special experience, we recommend taking the glass elevator up to the 102nd floor for an even more impressive view!

 Bryant Park